NeuralEnsemble/python-neo/doc/source/index.rst

     .. grid-item-card::

-       Neo is a Python package for working with **electrophysiology data** in Python.
+       Neo is a Python package for working with **electrophysiology data**.

        It implements a hierarchical data model well adapted to intracellular and extracellular electrophysiology and EEG data.